SoufianeDataFan/SoufianeDataFan.github.io/_pages/about.md

 * [Kaggle](https://www.kaggle.com/smerllo)

 ### News:

-* **September 2019: Our paper Camparative Study of Light-GBM and Survival LSTM has been accepted to CinC 2019 in Singapore
+* **September 2019 : Our paper Camparative Study of Light-GBM and Survival LSTM has been accepted to CinC 2019 in Singapore**

 * **July 2019 : gave a talk in tech school about  [Machine Learning 101](https://www.linkedin.com/posts/3w-academy-maroc_machinelearning-fulbright-activity-6555025438794625024-pXlV)**